xsuite/xsuite/docs/apireference.rst

     :inherited-members:
     :member-order: alphabetical

+.. _line-api-reference:

 xtrack.Line class
 =================

 The Xsuite Line class is the main class to build beam lines.
-Its interface is described in the following (more info on how to build and use beam lines for different purposes can be found in the :doc:`Xsuite user's guide <usersguide>`).
+Its interface is described in the following.
+See :ref:`Lines <line-user-guide>` in the User's guide for tutorial examples on building and inspecting lines.

 .. contents::
     :depth: 2
     :local:

 .. include:: line_api.rst

+.. _linetable-api-reference:

 LineTable class
 ---------------